5000 Legal Contracts

 5123 Travel for Title IV-E Training

-Travel expenses incurred by county legal personnel or legal staff serving children and their parents in the Texas foster care system while attending or participating in Title IV-E training are reimbursable.
+Travel expenses incurred by county employed legal organizations or attorneys who serve children and their parents in the Texas foster care system, while attending or participating in Title IV-E training, are reimbursable.

 Reimbursable travel costs may include the following: